-Although the Amidah is meant to substitute for the Temple service, and the spreading of smoky incense was the conclusion of the service, this technical, arcane process from a relatively obscure Talmudic passage seems out of place when the rest of these Shabbat prayers are abstract, about holiness, peace, and the greatness of God.
-The fact that it is so insistently technical, earthy, materialistic and sensory, even more so than the original in Exodus 30, makes it more jarring.
+Although the Amidah is meant to substitute for the Temple service, and the spreading of smoky incense was the conclusion of the service, this technical, arcane process from a relatively obscure Talmudic passage seems out of place.
+The rest of these Shabbat prayers are about holiness, peace, and the greatness of God.
+The fact that it is so insistently technical, earthy, materialistic and sensory, even more so than the original in Exodus 30, makes it jarring.

-On a recent Shabbat (2016), R. Yitzchok Feldman of Emek Beracha in Palo Alto expounded on the mitzvah of the incense used in the Temple, ketores.
-He explained its connection to the kabbalistic sefira (aspect) of God called chesed, usually translated as “kindness” – but meaning much more.
+Kabbalists connect ketores to the kabbalistic sefira (aspect) of God called chesed, usually translated as “kindness,” but meaning much more.
 The ketores produces a transformative scent.
-It influences all who smell it and binds them together in its experience.
-Like acts of kindness, it emanates and spreads throughout the congregation and out into the world in unforeseen ways that bind humanity together and elevates them.
+It influences all who smell it.
+Reading is solitary.
+Hearing is transient, instant.
+Seeing shifts.
+But smell lingers and suffuses..
+It creates an alter, changes the ecology of a room.
+Sharing a scent in the air binds people together.
+The kabbalistic analogy is clear: Like acts of kindness, ketores emanates and spreads throughout the congregation and out into the world in unforeseen ways that bind humanity together and elevates them.

-I naturally thought of the concept of entanglement in quantum mechanics.
+It naturally makes ones think of the concept of entanglement in quantum mechanics.
 Ok, that’s weird.
 Let me try to explain.

 Quantum Biology Breaches the Wall of Our Reality